betaCode95/Screeni/README.md

 | stockpile                | Repo for all the UI templates                                                                                   |

 ## Configure 🎨

+`channelcatch` module is a independent module and can be used in any app.
+Can be made public and used out of the box for any app.
+How to implement `channelcatch` module?

 Following needs to be added in the app's `AndroidManifest` root

 ```xml